 Mr Ujvari holds an MA in International Studies from Arhus University as well as an MA in EU International Relations and Diplomacy Studies from the College of Europe.
 Parallel to his studies, he had worked at the United Nations University on Comparative Regional Integration Studies (UNU-CRIS), the Foreign Affairs Committee of the European Parliament as well as the Spokesperson’s Service of the European Commission.
 Before joining Egmont, Balazs had spent a year at the European Union Institute for Security Studies (EUISS) in Paris as a Junior Analyst.
 He had also participated in the European China Talent Programme of the Mercator Institute for China Studies in 2017.

-Balazs speaks English, French and Hungarian and has an elementary knowledge of German and Danish.
+Balazs speaks English, French and Hungarian, has a limited working proficiency in German and an elementary knowledge of Danish and Chinese (mandarin).

 - How Europe can use the AIIB to influence China Commentaries